 3. Enforce Sanitation Policies

 Working in a restaurant requires impeccable adherence to certain sanitation policies set forth by state and federal regulations.
 As the manager of the restaurant, it is your duty to ensure that the kitchen staff and other restaurant employees are following all sanitation policies.
 Not only are these regulations essential to the health of your customers, but they also protect the health of your employees.
-Make frequent visual inspections of the kitchen area to ensure everyone is using gloves, everyone is wearing protective gear, and that all equipment is being used properly.
+Make frequent visual inspections of the kitchen area to ensure everyone is using gloves, everyone is wearing protective gear, and that all equipment and appliances are properly maintained.

 4. Require Special Training